nhsd-a2si/dos-status-monitor/README.md

 ### Notifications
 The tool will initially support notification by SMS only.

+## Technical Details

-## Deployment
+### Deployment
-The app is designed to be deployed on Heroku.
+The app is currently designed to be deployed on a Heroku free tier worker process using a free tier MongoDB database.

 ### Configuration
-There are a number of environment variables required:
+There are a number of configuration settings required, which are defined as environment variables:

+#### Core App Settings
 MONGODB_URI - Should contain a full MongoDB connection string e.g. `mongodb://localhost:32707/database`
+CHECK_RATE_MINUTES - The number of minutes between each status check

+#### UEC DoS Settings
 UEC_DOS_USERNAME - The username to use when connecting to the DoS REST API
-UEC_DOS_PASSWORD - The password to use when connecting to the DoS REST API
+UEC_DOS_PASSWORD - The password to use when connecting to the DoS REST API UEC_DOS_BASE_URL - The base URL to use for the DoS REST API (e.g. https://uat.dos.nhs.uk) UEC_DOS_POSTCODE - The postcode from which the search should be performed UEC_DOS_SERVICE_TYPES - A list of service type codes to define the services that should be monitored (e.g. 40,45,46)

+#### SMS Settings
 TWILIO_ACCOUNT_SID - The Account SID for sending SMS via Twilio
-TWILIO_AUTH_TOKEN - The auth token for sending SMS via Twilio
+TWILIO_AUTH_TOKEN - The auth token for sending SMS via Twilio MOBILE_NUMBER - The mobile number that should receive the SMS notifications

+#### Email Settings (Not yet implemented)
+SENDGRID_API_KEY - The API key to be used when sending emails via Sendgrid